mileswwatkins/Mouse/README.md

 Mouse is currently in beta, so you'll need to ask the developer (Miles Watkins) for Mouse's phone number.
 Once you have that phone number, you can text it from your Garmin InReach or other SMS-capable device.

+Please only use Mouse on your satellite communication device if you pay for a plan with unlimited text messages!
+Mouse's responses can be long (ie, multiple messages) and quickly eat up your plan otherwise.

 ## What can I ask Mouse?

 ### Weather forecasts